I won’t dwell on the detailed work of The Real Uganda here but this explains what we do and why we do it.

 Most nights, volunteers happily pass out before 9pm.

-Before coming to Uganda, it’s easy to think it’s about money.
-How do I get money to build a school, sponsor a kid, or start a small business for a single mum?
-But once you’re here, and experience everyday life, volunteers start to see that it’s about self-esteem and lack of exposure to new ideas.
-Instead of giving money, volunteers see firsthand how they can impact communities by encouraging behaviour change and subsequently spreading Ugandan voices around the world.
+But once here, and experience everyday life, volunteers start to see that it’s about self-esteem and lack of exposure to new ideas.
+Instead of giving money, volunteers see firsthand how they can impact communities by supporting local leadership, encouraging behaviour change and subsequently spreading Ugandan voices around the world.

 Money is nice, your voice is better.